 Rita Nieves, RN, MPH, LICSW, a nationally known public health leader with over 35 years of professional experience as a nurse, social work clinician, public health administrator, and community advocate was appointed the interim Executive Director of the Boston Public Health Commission (BPHC) in December 2019.

 As Executive Director of the BPHC, the city's health department, Ms. Nieves manages a $162M budget and leads 1,100 employees.
 In this role, her portfolio includes Boston Emergency Medical Services, several substance use treatment facilities, and the largest homeless services program in New England.
-As Executive Director, Ms. Nieves serves as the key advisor to Mayor Walsh on health issues and builds on innovative partnerships across city departments by leveraging strategic opportunities for housing, economic development, transportation, education and environmental policies to positively impact the health of all Boston residents.
+As Executive Director, Ms. Nieves serves as the key advisor to the Mayor on health issues and builds on innovative partnerships across city departments by leveraging strategic opportunities for housing, economic development, transportation, education and environmental policies to positively impact the health of all Boston residents.
 Among other public health priorities, she is committed to advancing health equity and racial justice for all Bostonians and strengthening strategic collaborations across diverse stakeholders.
 Ms. Nieves will work closely with BPHC's Senior Leadership team to promote staff's participation in professional development and support staff to thrive as public health professionals.

 Ms. Nieves began working at BPHC in 1994, most recently serving as Director of Organizational Development at the Office of Recovery Services (ORS) and assisting the Office in a strategic planning process for the reorganization of the Bureau of Recovery Services (BRS) and the Mayor's Office of Recovery Services (ORS).
 This process resulted in the development of a three-year plan that will further elevate the issues and efforts associated with substance use and recovery and will align services in a united vision for the future of recovery services.